dimwit-dev/deepwit/README.md

-# DeepWit

-A deep learning library for Scala 3, built on [DimWit](https://github.com/dimwit-dev/dimwit), a named tensor library.
+# DeepWit - A theory-aligned deep learning library

-DeepWit's philosophy is the code should read like the theory, which we illustrate here on a regression example:
+> Nothing is as practical as a good theory.
+>
+> Kurt Lewin

+DeepWit is a deep learning library for Scala 3 built on one idea: **the code should mirror the theory.** DeepWit is build on [DimWit](https://github.com/dimwit-dev/dimwit), a statically typed tensor library with runtime performance on-par with JAX.
+DeepWit provides core deep learning modules with their minimal conceptual scope to both express their logic clearly and increase reusablility.

+## Why DeepWit?

+DeepWit strips out the framework machinery and leaves the theory standing: no module base class, no indirect loss, no hidden parameters, no hidden gradients, no hidden optimizer states.
+A module is a parameterized function; a cost function maps those parameters to a scalar, which we differentiate to get the gradients; a training run is an iterator over explicit states.
+And DimWit's semantic tensor types — `Tensor2[Batch, Feature, Float32]` — are what let it all connect.

+## Theory-aligned by example

+DeepWit is theory-aligned, meaning the code mirros the theory.
+We demonstrate this here on a minimal `MLP` example: A module is a parameterized function, a cost function maps the parameters to the cost, gradient descent is an iterator over states (train trajectory).
+Conceptual clarity over hidden machinery.

-### 1. The module: $f(x; \theta)$
+### 1. The module: $f(x; θ)$

-In DeepWit, a model is a parameterized function `y = f(x; θ)` that requires an explicit parameter argument.
+In DeepWit, a model is a parameterized function $y = f(x; θ)$ that first requires a parameter argument, to reduce to a function $y = f_θ(x)$ mapping an input $x$ to an output $y$.

-The model's parameters $\theta$ are bundled within an explicit `Params` type.
+The model's parameters $θ$ are bundled within an explicit `Params` type.
+Here a `MLP` model following this principle.
+The code `val y = MLP(params)(x)` aligns with $y = f(x; θ)$, where `MLP` is $f$, `params` is $θ$.

 ```scala
 // Explicit parameter type